federicomariamassari/udacity-rsend/projects/p3/p3-where-am-i.md

 rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 ```

-If you have `teleop_twist_keyboard` installed [a], this command allows to teleoperate the robot using a keyboard, as opposed to pressing the "2D Navigation" button in RViz.
+If you have `teleop_twist_keyboard` installed (*), this command allows to teleoperate the robot using a keyboard, as opposed to pressing the "2D Navigation" button in RViz.

 ### Fourth Terminal (Optional)